-Our monthly burn rate (excluding Exploration) amounts to approximately \$384,000.
-Considering our net working capital, our shares eligible for resale in Petromanas and a potential farm-out, we believe that we are able to fund our planned operations for the next 12 months.
+Our monthly burn rate (excluding Exploration) amounts to approximately \$366,000.
+Considering our net working capital and our refundable transaction prepayment, we believe that we are able to fund our planned operations for the next 12 months.

 Off-Balance Sheet Arrangements